stosh689/stosh689/README.md

 Compress the data: Use libraries such as gzip and bz2 to compress the data in a format like csv, json, parquet, etc.

+The Ding Dong Show is a comedy show that was performed at the Comedy Store in Hollywood, California.
+The show was created and produced by comedian Sammy Shore and his wife Mitzi Shore, who owned the Comedy Store.
+The cast and crew of the show varied over time, but it featured a rotating lineup of comedians.
+Some notable comedians who performed on the show include: David Letterman, Richard Pryor, Robin Williams, Elayne Boosler, and Garry Shandling.
+The Ding Dong Show ran at the Comedy Store from the 1970s to the early 1980s, and was considered an important showcase for up-and-coming comedians during that time.

+The DingDong show; cast and crew, and the history at the comedy store

+The Ding Dong Show is a comedy show that was performed at the Comedy Store in Hollywood, California.
+The show was created and produced by comedian Sammy Shore and his wife Mitzi Shore, who owned the Comedy Store.
+The cast and crew of the show varied over time, but it featured a rotating lineup of comedians.
+Some notable comedians who performed on the show include: David Letterman, Richard Pryor, Robin Williams, Elayne Boosler, and Garry Shandling.
+The Ding Dong Show ran at the Comedy Store from the 1970s to the early 1980s, and was considered an important showcase for up-and-coming comedians during that time.

+import openai_secret_manager

+# Let's setup the API key
+assert "openai" in openai_secret_manager.get_services() secrets = openai_secret_manager.get_secrets("openai")

+print(secrets)

+import openai
+openai.api_key = secrets["api_key"]

+# Now let's generate the text
+def generate_text(prompt):
+    completions = openai.Completion.create(
+        engine="text-davinci-002",
+        prompt=prompt,
+        max_tokens=1024,
+        n=1,
+        stop=None,
+        temperature=0.5,
+    )

+    message = completions.choices[0].text
+    return message.strip()

+generated_text = generate_text("The DingDong show; cast and crew, and the history at the comedy store") print(generated_text)

+import openai_secret_manager

+# Let's setup the API key
+assert "openai" in openai_secret_manager.get_services() secrets = openai_secret_manager.get_secrets("openai")

+print(secrets)

+import openai
+openai.api_key = secrets["api_key"]

+# Now let's generate the text
+def generate_text(prompt):
+    completions = openai.Completion.create(
+        engine="text-davinci-002",
+        prompt=prompt,
+        max_tokens=1024,
+        n=1,
+        stop=None,
+        temperature=0.5,
+    )

+    message = completions.choices[0].text
+    return message.strip()

+generated_text = generate_text("The DingDong show; cast and crew, and the history at the comedy store") print(generated_text)

+Note that this code snippet uses the openai_secret_manager package to retrieve your API key, so you will need to have that package installed and set up in order to use this code.
+Also, you need to have an API key for OpenAI to access GPT-3, you can get it by visiting this link https://beta.openai.com/signup/

+Also, it uses the openai package to interact with the OpenAI API, so you will need to have that package installed as well.